filamentphp/filament/packages/tables/docs/03-columns.md

 #### Opening URLs

 To open a URL, you may use the `url()` method, passing a callback or static URL to open.
-Callbacks accept a `$record` parameter which you may use to customise the URL:
+Callbacks accept a `$record` parameter which you may use to customize the URL:

 ```php
 use Filament\Tables\Columns\TextColumn;